Last Updated: July 5, 2026

 Media generation

-Video, voice, image, and audio are now controllable production assets.
-Not novelties — assets you direct.
+Video, voice, image, and audio are now production assets you direct, not novelties you sample.

 Shift 5